golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/switching-to-mainnet.md

 ---
+description: Switching to mainnet
-Description: Switching to mainnet
+title: Switching to mainnet
 ---

 {% alert level="info" %}

 # Prerequisites
-Yagna daemon installed and running with `try_golem` app-key configured.
+Yagna service installed and running with `try_golem` app-key configured.
 Some funds available on Polygon Network: both GLM and MATIC.

 # Setting up project